AI Answering Service For Med Spas

 Can AI answer Botox and filler questions for a med spa?

 It can answer approved business questions and collect context, but it should not advise on eligibility, dose, product choice, side effects, contraindications, or treatment plans.
-Those route to qualified staff.
+Those go to qualified staff.

 Can it book med spa consults and treatments?